Edward F. Gilman and Dennis G. Watson2

 Often seen at 40 to 60 feet tall by 15 feet wide in its cultivated form, this North American native can soar to heights of 100 to 150 feet in the wild.
 The massive, thick trunk and formal, upright, conical silhouette is softened by the gently weeping tips of the short, upright branches.
-The flattened, dark blue-green branchlets have a delicate, almost fern-like appearance, which are nicely complemented by the rough, deeply furrowed, reddish-brown bark.
-Available in a wide variety of forms and bluish foliage colors, Lawson Falsecypress still remains today an important timber trees from the Pacific Northwest.
+The flattened, dark blue-green branchlets have a delicate, almost fern-like appearance, and are nicely complemented by the rough, deeply furrowed, reddish-brown bark.
+Available in a wide variety of forms and bluish foliage colors, Lawson falsecypress still remains today an important timber trees from the Pacific Northwest.
 But it is rare in the nursery trade and probably not well adapted to most landscapes.

 Scientific name: Chamaecyparis lawsoniana